10.7: Detailed Figure Descriptions

 The Klamath Mountains province is a mountainous province near the northwest corner of California.
 The province continues into Oregon though this is not shown on this California map.
 The Province is bounded by the Cascade Range to the east and the Coast Range to the west.
 It also shares a small border with the Great Valley to the southeast.

 This diagram illustrates the accretion of an island arc.
-Relative motion between the continental crust and oceanic crust is convergent.
+The relative motion between the continental crust and oceanic crust is convergent.

 At time 1 (A) in the diagram, an island arc sits offshore of a continent and two subduction zones are present.
-Oceanic crust between the island arc and the continent subducts beneath the continent, while crust on the other side of the island arc subducts beneath the island arcs forming two parallel subduction zones.
+These are labeled "subducting slabs" in the diagram.
+Oceanic crust between the island arc and the continent subducts beneath the continent, while crust on the other side of the island arc subducts beneath the island arc.
+This process forms two parallel subduction zones.
 Ocean sediments have accumulated on top of the oceanic crust.

 At time 2 (B), the island arc has moved closer to the continent and an accretionary wedge composed of oceanic sediments has developed along the edge of the continent.